Suspect identified as 2 National Guard members remain in critical condition after targeted shooting near White House

 (CNN) — The Department of Homeland Security has identified the suspect involved in the Wednesday shooting of two National Guard members, who remain in critical condition.

-The suspect is Rahmanullah Lakamal, who came to the US from Afghanistan in 2021, DHS said in a statement late Wednesday.
+The suspect is Rahmanullah Lakanwal, who came to the US from Afghanistan in 2021, DHS said in a statement late Wednesday.
 Officials said earlier the suspect is in custody.

 Multiple law enforcement officials briefed on the matter told CNN the shooter’s initial identification matches a man from Washington state who applied for asylum in 2024, which was granted by the Trump administration earlier this year.